Photo of Roderick Dirkzwager

 With a broad life sciences practice, Roderick regularly advises on:

-• EU, Irish, and UK regulatory issues relating to pharmaceutical products, medical devices and consumer products;
+- EU, Irish, and UK regulatory issues relating to pharmaceutical products and medical devices;

 Supplementary Protection Certificates (SPCs) are a form of patent term extension right that are available in the EU for medicinal products.